MycroftAI/documentation/docs/using-mycroft-ai/pairing-your-device.md

 * Your GitHub account or;
 * By signing up with your email address and choosing a password

+### The Open Dataset

+By default, Mycroft will not store your usage data or keep any recordings of your voice.

+When creating an account, you will be asked if you would like to Opt-In to the Open Dataset.
+If you chosee to Opt-In then Mycroft will record your voice when Speaking the Wake Word and Utterances.
+This data is de-identified and used anonymously to _train_ Mycroft to better recognize the Wake Word and Utterances.
+It will also be provided to key partners such as Mozilla, to assist in the development of speech recognition tools such as [DeepSpeech](https://github.com/mozilla/DeepSpeech).

+If you change your mind at any time, you can change your selection under the Agreements section of [your Profile](https://account.mycroft.ai/profile).

 ## Adding a Device

 To add a Device to your home.mycroft.ai account, you will need a 6-character **Registration Code**.
 The Registration Code is provided in different ways depending on which **Device** you have.